Bernadette Romulo-Puyat: Early life and education

 Bernadette Romulo-Puyat is the fourth amongst the five children of Filipino politician and diplomat, Alberto Romulo and Lovely Tecson.
 She attended the University of the Philippines Diliman and pursued an undergraduate and a master's degree in economics.
 She once aspired to become like her mother but later on, considering her exposure and familiarity to politics at early age, she ended up joining the Philippine political scene.

 Career

 Early career

 Romulo-Puyat was an instructor at the UP School of Economics.
-After being in the academe, she joined politics in 2004 by attempting to become the First District Representative of Quezon City.
+After a career in academia, she joined politics in 2004 by attempting to become the First District Representative of Quezon City.
 However, she lost the elections to Vincent Crisologo by 2,000 votes with Puyat readily conceding Crisologo's victory and deciding to thereafter spend more time with her family instead.
 Her brief political experience made her more aware of the conditions of the people affected by poverty, as a result, she put up "Botika ng Bayan" (People's Pharmacy) across some areas in Metro Manila to provide affordable medicines or generic drugs.